AlexandraB-C/LFA_labs/lab1.md

 ## **7. Conclusions**

-In this lab, we explored the relationship between formal languages and finite automata:
-- **Defined a grammar** with production rules.
-- **Generated valid strings** using the grammar.
-- **Converted the grammar into a finite automaton.**
-- **Tested FA to validate input strings.**

-**Key takeaways:**
+In this lab, we tested how formal languages and finite automata work together.
+First, we defined a grammar using a set of rules that generate valid strings.
+Then, we implemented a program to generate multiple valid strings using random rule applications.
+After that, we converted the grammar into a finite automaton (FA), treating non-terminals as states and terminals as transitions.
+We tested the FA by checking if different input strings were accepted or rejected.

+the output see in pdf

+From the results, we can see that:
+- Valid strings were generated based on the rules.
-- The FA successfully identified valid and invalid strings.
+- The FA successfully identified correct and incorrect strings, proving the correctness of our conversion.
-- The conversion process from grammar to FA was successful.
-- The implementation proved correct without errors.
+- The program worked without errors, confirming that the logic was implemented properly.

+Overall, this lab helped us understand how formal languages define patterns and how finite automata validate them efficiently.

 ---